-Overlooking Versailles Gardens, the 17th century Hall of Mirrors is the largest and most famous room of Versailles Palace, the palace commissionned by Sun King, the most powerful monarch of his time in Europe.
-It owes its name to the seventeen mirror arches facing seventeen windows overlooking the Park.
+Overlooking Versailles Gardens, the 17th century Hall of Mirrors owes its name to the seventeen mirror arches facing seventeen windows overlooking the Park.
 Each arch contains twenty-one mirrors for a total of 357 mirrors.
 The Hall of Mirrors' dimensions are 73m × 10.5m × 12.3m .
-It has beautifully painted walls and ceiling.
-Locate Hall of Mirrors on Versailles map.
+It has beautifully painted walls and ceiling by Charles Le Brun.

 In the 17th century, mirrors were among the most expensive items to possess.
 The Venetian Republic held the monopoly on their manufacture.
 Jean-Baptiste Colbert, the minister of Sun King, enticed several workers from Venice to make mirrors at the Manufacture Royale de Glaces de miroirs, nowadays the Saint Gobain multinational company.

 The Hall of Mirrors is the most famous sight in Versailles.
-Many other great sights turn Versailles Palace into one of the most beautiful and interesting palaces in the world.
+Many other great sights turn the Palace of Versailles into one of the most beautiful and interesting palaces in the world.